 - Fill the same saucepan ⅔ with water and bring to a boil over high heat.

 - When the water is boiling carefully add the drained beans.
-The water should be one-inch over the beans.
+The water should be two-inches over the beans.
 If there is too much, use a heat proof liquid measuring cup to remove the excess.

 - Add one quarter of the onion, the garlic, the epazote, and the salt.
 Do not stir.

 - Partially cover the pan and bring back to a simmer.
 Once the mixture is simmering adjust the heat so it doesn't boil over.

 - After about 15 minutes skim any foam that has collected on top of the broth.